MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When the clock runs out it will automitically randomly assign
  - Dedicated pages for nets and rounds of the match
  - There are 3 different strategies when assignin players
-    1. Ancher: Pair rank 1 player with last rank player, rank 2 player with 2nd last rank player and son on
+    1. Anchor: Pair rank 1 player with last rank player, rank 2 player with 2nd last rank player and son on
     2. Hierarchy: Pair rank 1 player with rank 2 player, rank 3 player with rank 4 player and so on
     3. Random: Random pair
  - When the clock runs out it will automitically assign randomly